 a) consider the proposals regarding the organization of the work and the establishment of relevant committees;

-b) draw up the proposals concerning the designation of Chairmen and Vice-Chairmen of the committees, SGs, CPM, the RAG, and the CCV, taking into account Resolution ITU-R 15 (see also Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference).
+b) draw up the proposals concerning the designation of Chairmen and Vice-Chairmen of the committees, SGs, CPM, the RAG, and the CCV, taking into account Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference.

 A1.2.1.3 In accordance with No. 137A of the Convention, and the provisions of Article 11A of the Convention, the RA may assign specific matters within its competence, except those relating to the procedures contained in the Radio Regulations, to the RAG for advice on the action required on those matters (see also Resolution ITU-R 52).